67-272-Q/lab9-friends/README.md

 - - -
 # <span class="mega-icon mega-icon-issue-opened"></span> Stop
 Show a TA that you have the completed all portions of the lab, including file upload.
-Make sure the TA initials your sheet.
 - - -

 17. **(Optional, on your own)**: If you have time, now you will modify your application to store your friend's photos in the cloud using Amazon Web Services.
 In this lab, we've so far used your application's file system to accomplish this, but in a production environment like [Heroku](https://www.heroku.com) where we don't have this kind of access, you would need to use cloud storage.
 The change is simple, as we'll be configuring our existing carrierwave code to use Amazon S3.